telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/user-guide/creating-report-in-wrd.md

 ## Styling the Report

 Newly created reports contain default elements such as headers, footers, and detail sections.
-When customizing the report, you can change these default elements and add new once, for example, images.
+When customizing the report, you can change these default elements and add new ones, for example, images.

 To style the sample report: